oracle-samples/ansible-collections/README.md

 # Ansible Collections

 Ansible Collections is a collection of ansible playbooks/code examples that helps automating any kind of time consuming process or operation usually executed manually.
-Code examples are focused on automation for Oracle Products with the option to leverage those with Oracle Linux Automation Manager and Oracle Linux Automation Engine.
+Code examples are mainly focused on automation for Oracle Products with the option to leverage those with Oracle Linux Automation Manager and Oracle Linux Automation Engine.

 # What is Oracle Linux Automation Manager/Engine ?